 • Raise funds to support organizations dedicated to ending hunger, both locally and globally.

-Hunger Week is spearheaded by University Ministry Staff, but it is really a student effort with collaboration from many individual students and student organizations such as: Physicians for Human Rights, Family Medicine Interest Group, Student National Medical Association, Medical Student Union, and Class Officers.
+Coordinated by HSD Ministry, Human Rights and Hunger Week is a widely collaborative effort, involving many individual students and student organizations such as: Physicians for Human Rights, Family Medicine Interest Group, Student National Medical Association, Medical Student Union, and Class Officers.

-HSD students, faculty and staff organize this drive, with the support of University Ministry, and provide Thanksgiving baskets to families in need.
-Each year, over 400 baskets are donated from various individuals and departments representing every corner of the Health Sciences Campus and Loyola University Health System communities.
-Departments and groups of students compete to create baskets that are both filled with food and which are beautiful.
-Baskets consist of canned goods, vegetables, desserts, and a gift certificate to buy a turkey.
-They often include “extras” such as tablecloths, small toys for kids, candles with candleholders, and other extra “goodies” that the donors decide to give.
-Students deliver these baskets before Thanksgiving to needy families and organizations in Maywood, Bellwood, Cicero, Benton Harbor, Michigan, and in Chicago's West and South sides.
+Organized by students, faculty, and staff with the support of University Ministry, this annual, community-wide effort provides Thanksgiving baskets to local families and organizations ahead of the holidays.
+Each year, over 400 baskets are donated from various individuals and departments representing every corner of the Health Sciences campus and Loyola University Health System.
+Departments and groups of students collect items ranging from essential canned goods, vegetables, and desserts, to small toys and decorations, to a grocery gift certificate to purchase a turkey.
+Baskets are delivered throughout Maywood, Bellwood, Cicero, and in Chicago's West and South sides.

 Stritch First Year and HSD Dinners

-Each year Ministry sponsors fun dinners where students join with faculty and staff for great discussions and entertaining activities.
-The Heritage Dinner is an unbroken tradition and a celebration of the individuals who make Stritch an amazing and diverse community.
-We enjoy a variety of foods from around the globe and have a chance to share about our own background.
-Other themed dinners have included: “Murder in Margaritaville,” “The not-so Great Race,” “The Kick-Ball Challenge and Cook Out,” “Ministry Open Mic,” and the “Hungry Games.”
+Each year Ministry sponsors several casual dinners that bring together students, faculty, and staff for great discussions and entertaining activities.
+The Heritage Dinner is an unbroken tradition and a celebration of the individuals who make Stritch a distinctive and diverse community.
+Attendees enjoy a variety of foods from around the globe and have a chance to share about important traditions and cultures from one's own background.
+Other themed dinners have included: “Murder in Margaritaville,” “The Not-So Great Race,” “The Kick-Ball Challenge and Cook Out,” “Ministry Open Mic,” and the “Hungry Games.”

-HSD Couples Dinner is a gathering for married, engaged and those in long term committed relationships.
-Join University Ministry and health care professional couples for an elegant evening of conversation and relaxation on Thursday, September 24 at 6 PM in the Cuneo Center Atrium (SSOM 2nd floor).
-Couples will share stories and advice to support and encourage one another.
+Married and engaged couples and those in long-term committed relationships join University Ministry and health care professional couples for an evening of conversation and relaxation.
+Couples share stories and advice to support and encourage one another through the various phases of life, work, and family.
 This is a great way of extending the Loyola community to include significant others and families.
-Children are welcome - limited child care available.
-RSVP by noon on Friday, September 18 to HSDMinistry@LUC.edu or stop by the Ministry Office room 270 in SSOM.
-Contact John DiMucci firstname.lastname@example.org with questions or for more information.
+Children are welcome - limited child care is available.